Find answers to common questions about the University of Wisconsin online data science master’s and graduate certificate programs.

 See our Careers Outlook page to find out more about the data science profession and opportunities in this field.

-For whom is the program intended?
+For whom is the degree intended?

 The UW Master of Science in Data Science is intended for individuals who would like to advance their education and careers in the exciting world of big data.
 Working parents, professionals, and veterans will find the flexibility of online courses to be especially convenient.